firstkiadityaf12/firstkiadityaf12/README.md

 ### Hi there 👋
 Here are some ideas to get you started:

-irstki Aditya, a Software Engineering student from SMK Telkom Malang, interested in programming skills.
+Firstki Aditya, a Software Engineering student from SMK Telkom Malang, interested in programming skills.
 Experienced in API development using Linux, Git, Node.Js, ReactJs, Express.Js, MySQL, and Sequelize ORM.
 I can work with individual and team work conditions.

 ### 🛠 Languages and Tools: